TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setDR`

-Sets the data rate to use for the next uplink frame, see `getDR`.
-This is mainly useful if you operate with adaptive data rate (ADR) in `off`, see `setADR`.
-If ADR is on, it will set the DR for the next uplink, but the value for the next transmissions may change according to the ADR protocol.
+Sets the data rate to use for the next uplink frame; see `getDR`.
+This is mainly useful for operating with adaptive data rate (ADR) in `off`; see `setADR`.
+If ADR is on, it will set the DR for the next uplink, but the value for the successive transmissions may change according to the ADR protocol.
 The range of valid DR values depends on the frequency plan.
 The method returns true if successful.

 ```c
 bool setDR(uint8_t dr);